 Your sentences will become more complex as you challenge yourself.

-The more you write the better your sentence structure will become.
+The more you write, the more complex the structure of your sentences will become.

 Another benefit of writing every day is that your reading will improve.